dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T67: Greater decision-making speed can lead to progress.
+### T67: Faster decision-making can lead to overall national progress.

 |Support|
 |---|